Formate dehydrogenase (cytochrome)

-Thus, the two substrates of this enzyme are formate and ferricytochrome b1, whereas its 3 products are CO_{2}, ferrocytochrome b1, and H^{+}.
+This enzyme converts formic acid to carbon dioxide using the cofactor ferricytochrome b1, which is reduced from iron(III) to iron(II).

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with a cytochrome as acceptor.
 The systematic name of this enzyme class is formate:ferricytochrome-b1 oxidoreductase.
 Other names in common use include formate dehydrogenase, and formate:cytochrome b1 oxidoreductase.
 This enzyme participates in glyoxylate and dicarboxylate metabolism.